MangeshWasu/Comparison-of-lightweight-algorithms-for-NLP-using-Supervised-and-Unsupervised-paradigms/README.md

 # Comparison-of-lightweight-algorithms-for-NLP-using-Supervised-and-Unsupervised-paradigms
-classification and clustering of the text dataset
+Classification and clustering of the text dataset

 In this project, I compaired the accuracy of different classification algorithm and also apply clustering method.